Barbara Moore (athlete)

-Barbara K. Moore (born 27 July 1957) is a female retiredathlete from New Zealand, who specialised in long-distance running during her career.
+Barbara K. Moore (born 27 July 1957) is a female retired athlete from New Zealand, who specialised in long-distance running during her career.

 Biography

 Moore finished third behind Deirdre Nagle in the 3000 metres event at the British 1979 WAAA Championships.

 Moore competed for New Zealand in the 1990 Commonwealth Games, winning a bronze in the 10,000m race.

 She is a recipient of the New Zealand 1990 Commemoration Medal.